INSOcodes/ir-outreach-automation-openai-2/README.md

    - `Email`: Client's email address
    - `Logo URL`: URL to the client's logo image

-4. Place your base `lid.png` image in the root directory.
+4. Create a `product_images` directory and place your product images there:
+   - Supported formats: PNG, JPG, JPEG
+   - Each image will be processed with the client's logo

 ## Usage